Information on this page is for customers in

 What are the benefits of this program?

-By participating, you can earn upfront rebates and enrollment incentives, as well as participation incentives, which helps offset the cost of your EV over time.
-This includes incentive dollars to outfit your home with a Smart Charger.
-There are also incentives available for Managed Charging participation.
+By participating you can earn upfront rebates, enrollment incentives, and ongoing participation incentives to help offset the cost of EV charging, including the cost of outfitting your home with a Smart Charger.
+There are also ongoing incentives available for Managed Charging participation over time.
 Participation in Managed Charging may help reduce your carbon footprint and can make more efficient use of the electrical grid.

 What are my responsibilities for participation in this program?

-To receive incentives within this program, customers must participate in Managed Charging, which provides rewards for helping reduce strain on the grid.
-Depending on which level of participation to which you apply, your participation will require different actions from you, which are detailed here.
+To receive incentives within this program, customers must participate in Managed Charging, which provides rewards for helping lower demand on the electric grid.
+Depending on which level of participation to which you apply, your participation will require different actions from you.

 Are there incentives available for participation in Managed Charging?

 Yes.
 Eversource offers monthly incentives to customers for their Managed Charging participation.
-The specific rewards vary depending on which participation level to which you apply.
-Off-Peak Rewards enables participants to earn up to $200 per program year, while Scheduled Charging enables participants to earn up to $300 per program year.
-The higher incentive levels in the Scheduled Charging program correspond with higher levels of responsibility.
+Specific rewards vary depending on which participation level to which you apply.
+The Baseline Tier enables participants to earn up to $120 per year, while the Advanced Tier enables participants to earn up to $300 per year.
+The higher incentive levels in the Advanced Tier correspond with higher levels of responsibility.

 For more details, visit the Managed Charging page.